 In May 2009 Roberts appeared—along with George Clooney, Al Gore, and Robert F. Kennedy Jr.—on the cover of Vanity Fair magazine’s “Special Green Issue,” alongside the headline: “A Threat Greater than Terrorism: Global Warming.”
 That same year, Roberts was a spokeswoman for a campaign by the Dallas-based company Earth Biofuels, encouraging the use of biodiesel in more than 500,000 school buses nationwide.
 “The use of biodiesel is a positive step toward minimizing pollutive emissions and greenhouse gases,” said Roberts. “[W]e can affect the health and well-being of the people most susceptible to that pollution—our children—today.”

 Contrary to her professed concern about “pollutive emissions and greenhouse gases,” however, Roberts is well known for her frequent use of private jets.
 And while she occasionally drives a Prius, she also has owned gas-guzzling SUVs for many years.

-When Obama was running for re-election in 2012, Roberts attended a $25,000-per-person fundraiser on his behalf in Los Angeles.
+When Obama was running for re-election in 2012, Roberts spoke at a June fundraiser on his behalf, where tickets cost up to $25,000 per couple.
 Similarly, in October 2014 she attended an exclusive Obama fundraiser at the Brentwood, California home of actress Gwyneth Paltrow.

-Roberts today has a net worth of approximately $170 million.
-In 2015 she placed her historic beachront home and estate in Hawaii up for sale.
+Roberts today has a net worth of approximately $250 million.
+In 2015 she placed her historic beachfront home and estate in Hawaii up for sale.
 She had purchased the property for just under $14 million a few years earlier, and was now asking $30 million for it.